 Here are a few ways:

-- Develop aware of their interests and life
+- Develop an awareness of their interests and life

 - Be loyal to them